Freight Shipping from Fort Lauderdale to Newark

 How much does it cost to ship freight from Fort Lauderdale to Newark?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Newark, NJ currently range from $2,980-$3,673 for a standard dry van load over the 1,386-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Newark, NJ currently range $2,980-$3,673 (roughly $2.16-$2.66 per mile over 1,386 miles).
 LTL shipments typically cost $962-$1,578 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Newark?

-Standard FTL transit from Fort Lauderdale to Newark is approximately 25 hrs by truck over 1,386 miles.
+Standard FTL transit from Fort Lauderdale to Newark is approximately 25 hrs by truck over 1,386 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via FEC Fort Lauderdale Terminal to Port Newark Container Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fort Lauderdale to Newark freight?